 The ISO 55001 certification is an asset management system standard to which organizations manage the life-cycle of assets.
 PBCWUD is the first water utility in North America to be certified.
-Notably, PBCWUD is one of only seven organizations known in North America to be awarded this certification.
+In 2024, the utility was re-certified with this international recognition, making it one of just ten organizations in North America to reach this achievement.